henriklund/ha_public/script/macro/README.md

 **stopOnError**&nbsp;&nbsp;&nbsp;check for error, stop at first and stop further processing

 ## Returns
 Macro returns a STRING(!) based on the MODE setting.
-In case of a mode of default or details, the returned string will be json formatted and must be converted using the _from_json_ filter.
+In case of a mode of default or details / detailsCompact, the returned string will be json formatted and must be converted using the _from_json_ filter.

-When mode is default or details, the returned value (passed throught the from_json filter may contain following fields:
+When mode is default or details / detailsCompact, the returned value (passed throught the from_json filter may contain following fields:

 "*" = only included if a corresponding period was found
 | Parameter | Description |